-While the Managed Lanes Enhanced Commuter Bus is not included in Corridor Forward's proposed transit network, this Plan supports operational efforts to have commuter bus service utilize any future managed lanes on I-270.
+While the Managed Lanes Enhanced Commuter Bus is not included in Corridor Forward's proposed transit network, this Plan supports operational efforts to have commuter bus service utilize_use_any future managed lanes on I-270.
 Corridor Forward also supports enhanced commuter bus service by maximizing the potential of local off-highway dedicated bus lanes, as discussed in Chapter 5, to support both local and regional corridor accessibility.
+This Plan further recommends supporting infrastructure for the-commuter bus service that maximizes person throughput and public benefit.